-All reactivity devices are located or introduced into guide tubes permanently positioned in the low-pressure moderator environment.
-These guide tubes are located interstitially between rows of calandria tubes as shown in Figure 2.1-2.
-There exists no mechanism for rapidly ejecting any of these rods, nor can they drop out of the core.
-This is a distinctive safety feature of the pressure tube reactor design.
-The maximum reactivity rates achievable by driving all control devices together is about .35 mk $\pm$ per second, which is well within the design capability of the shutdown systems.
+- All reactivity devices are located or introduced into guide tubes permanently positioned in the low-pressure moderator environment. - The guide tubes are located interstitially between rows of calandria tubes. - There exists no mechanism for rapidly ejecting any of these rods, nor can they drop out of the core.
+This is a distinctive safety feature of the pressure tube reactor design. - The maximum reactivity rates achievable by driving all control devices together is about .35 mk/second, which is well within the design capability of the shutdown systems.